Uttoxeter railway station: British Railways

 The LMS was nationalised in 1948 and became part of British Railways.

-The last mainline steam train used the station on 16 September 1957 and thereafter an hourly DMU service operated which has been used ever since.
+The last main line steam train used the station on 16 September 1957 and, thereafter, an hourly diesel multiple unit service operated.

-Passenger services on the Churnet Valley line from Uttoxeter towards and ceased operation 2 January 1965, and the trains towards Ashbourne and Buxton ceased on 1 November 1954.
-The last mainline steam train ran on 16 September 1957.
-The engine sheds closed on 7 December 1964.
-A siding which was part of the old Churnet valley line remained until the 1980s.
+Passenger services on the Churnet Valley line from Uttoxeter towards and ceased operation on 2 January 1965; the trains towards and ceased on 1 November 1954.
+The last main line steam train ran on 16 September 1957 and the engine sheds closed on 7 December 1964; a siding, which was part of the old Churnet Valley line, remained until the 1980s.

-The station buildings were destroyed by fire on 9 May 1987 and the station is now unstaffed.
+The station buildings were destroyed by fire on 9 May 1987.